KoheiObata/MissNet/README.md

 ---

 ### Motes dataset
-Motes dataset is stored in motes.zip.
+Motes dataset is stored in `motes.zip`.

 The original data can be downloaded from [link](https://db.csail.mit.edu/labdata/labdata.html).